CS-at-GA/CS-All-Lab-301a-collide2D/.tutorial/01-Collide1.md

 # Collide, part 1

 Ok, let's get these things colliding with one another.
 To do this, we need to know how the [`collide2d`](https://github.com/bmoren/p5.collide2D) library works.
-As you can see, there are a ton of functions in this library, all of the format `collideAB`.
-These are all circles, so the function we are looking for is [`collideCircleCircle`](https://github.com/bmoren/p5.collide2D#collidecirclecircle).
+As you can see, there are a ton of functions in this library, all of the format `collideAB` where `A` and `B` are different geometric constructions. `Mover`s circles, at least for the time-being, so the function we are looking for is [`collideCircleCircle`](https://github.com/bmoren/p5.collide2D#collidecirclecircle).

 In this documentation, you can see a couple of things.
 First, we have to pass in the properties of both circles to the function.
 Second, the function returns a boolean if there is a collision between those two circles.
 Third, the function assumes `ellipseMode(CENTER)`.